RyanT5/yl-training/content/post/disclaimers.md

 - Founding Contributor: Braid District Scout Council (South-East Scotland)
 - Founding Contributor: Pentland District Scout Council (South-East Scotland)
-- 2nd Year Contributor: Belfast County Scout Council (Scouts NI)
+- Continuing Contributor: Belfast County Scout Council (Scouts NI)

-We would also like to state our thanks to the following organisations who have supported us in providing information which contributed towards the Young Leaders Website:
+We would also like to state our thanks to the following organisations who have supported us in providing information that contributed towards the Young Leaders Website:

 - Scouts UK (Gilwell, UK) - Prepare to Lead, Branding & Content
 - Belfast County Duke of Edinburgh Centre (Affiliated to Scouts NI)